Pervigilent/pregasm/README.md

 ./fig_03_01_gas
 ```

-## GCC Project
+## GCC Projects
+The following gcc examples are available
+- fig_03_11
+    - Adds two numbers
+- fig_04_18
+    - Computes area of rectangle

-The Visual Studio project was translated for use in Linux as a CMake build using gcc in the 'gcc' folder. gas, gcc, and cmake were installed with
+The 32-bit Visual Studio project corresponds to fig_03_11 and was translated for use in Linux as a CMake build using gcc in the 'gcc/fig_03_11' folder. gas, gcc, and cmake were installed with
 ```
 sudo apt update
 sudo apt install build-essential